streuselcake/jslab/webserver-express/generated/readme.md

 #### Step 1

-Before we generate a webapp, first check the installed versions of node and npm using the following commands:
+Before generating the webapp, first check the installed versions of node and npm using the following commands:

         node -v